|Don't congratulate me yet. Keep reading.|

 We went back up to my family practice doctor and waited on the results.
 We'd been at the hospital all morning by this point, B in uniform and me feeling guilty for keeping him away from work all morning.
 The doctor finally called us in, and he was empty-handed.
 He told us the other ultrasound still measured at 6 weeks, and that no cardiac activity could be detected.
 Basically, he prepared us for a miscarriage.
 After answering a few more questions, he left us to cry it out for a bit.
 I can't even explain to you the sadness in my heart at that moment.

 A nurse came in to get a blood sample so they could get a quantitative number on my hCG (hormone level).
 If that number didn't go up in the course of a week, that meant definite miscarriage.
 That Friday, I pretty much got my answer as my body was starting the process.
+It looked like a period.
 B came home to find me in tears because I just knew.